Reality2byte/maswe/weaknesses/MASVS-CRYPTO/MASWE-0014.md

 ## Modes of Introduction

-- **Insecure Storage Locations**: Storing cryptographic keys in unencrypted, unprotected files (non-tamper proof), or other insecure locations.
+- **Insecure Storage Locations**: Storing cryptographic keys in unencrypted, unprotected files (not tamper-resistant), or other insecure locations.
 - **Hardcoded Keys**: Including cryptographic keys directly in the application code, making them susceptible to extraction through decompilation and reverse-engineering.
 - **Lack of Encryption**: Exporting cryptographic keys in plain text without encrypting them using a secure method.